-type Name (If joint names, list first and circle the name of the person or entity whose number you enter in Part I below.
-See instructions if your name has changed.) print or Address • Piease City, state, and ZIP code e (optional) Ρá art I Taxpayer Identification Number Part II For Payees Exempt From Backup Withholding (See the ter your taxpayer identification number in e appropriate box.
-For individuals and sole oprietors, this is your social security number.
-Social security number Instructions)

-For other entities, it is your employer identification number.
+Please print or type Name (If joint names, list first and circle the name of the person or entity whose number you enter in Part I below.
+See in Address (number and street) City, state, and ZIP code List account number(s) here (optional) Enter your taxpayer identification number in the appropriate box.
+For individuals and sole proprietors, this is your social security number.
+For other entities, it is your employer dentification number.
 If you do not have a number, see How To Obtain a TIN, below.

-Note: If the account is in more than one name, see the chart on page 2 for guidelines on whose number to enter

-Social security number Part II For Payees Exempt From Backup Withholding (See Instructions) OR Employer identification number Requester's name and address (optional)
+Note: If the account is in more than one name, see the chart on page 2 for guidelines on whose number to enter.
+Part II For Payees Exempt From Backup Withholding (See Instructions) Employer identification number Requester 's name and address (optional)